More Slideshows from eMedicineHealth

 Hair Loss Treatment

-Treatment options include medications, surgery, grooming techniques, wigs, and hairpieces.
+If there is no medical problem causing the hair loss, treatment options include medications, surgery, grooming techniques, wigs, and hairpieces.

 Medications for Hair Loss